lukejpreston/xunit-viewer/README.md

 TODO

-1. Add react router for filtering
-2. Release v10
-3. Fix CLI filtering
+1. Fix CLI filtering
-4. Release v11
+2. Release v11
-5. Refactorings
+3. Refactorings
     * Split components into files
     * Split reducer into files
     * Test all the things